dylanesque/Cheatsheets/typescript.md

 - Prefer unions of interfaces to interfaces with multiple properties that are union types.

+- Incorrect types are often worse than no types.

+- Represent gaps in model knowledge using `any` or `unknown`.

+- Strongly consider generating types for API calls and data formats for extra safety.

+- Try to generate code from specs whenever possible.

+- If you need nominal typing in TS, consider 'branding' (like cattle branding) values to distinguish them.

 # Individual Types

+- Before typing a variable as a mere string, can you make it more specific? for example:
+`type GuitarBridge = 'Floyd Rose | Tune-O-Matic'`

+## The any type

 - The `any` type should be avoided whenever possible, since it offers no type protection whatsoever.
 Strongly consider having `noImplicitAny` set to true in your config.

 - There is a `noExplicitAny` flag for your compiler if you want to banish this from your codebase entirely.

+- If you MUST use any, scope it as narrowly as possible so it doesn't leak into other portions of your codebase.

+- Also, use the most precise version of `any` you can, like `any[]` as opposed to `any`.

+- Never, ever, return `any` from a function.

+- Consider `@ts-ignore` instead of `any` if you need to silence an error that one line throws.

 - The union of `undefined` and any other type make that declaration the `optional` type.